Synzack/ludus_sccm/README.md

 ![SCCM Netbios Limitation](./sccm_netbios_limit.png)

-Here's an example Ludus configuration that uses this module to set up a full SCCM deployment:
+Here's an example Ludus configuration that uses this module to set up a full SCCM deployment, along with default values:

 ```yaml
 ludus: